Way-to-Front-end-Developer/Version-Control-System/Git/basic.md

 `git --version` - check version of git
 `git pull` - updates the local line of development with updates from its remote counterpart.
 `git fetch` - command downloads commits, files, and refs from a remote repository into your local repo.
+`git rebase` -

 `git pull vs git fetch`
 https://www.geeksforgeeks.org/git-difference-between-git-fetch-and-git-pull/#:~:text=Git%20Fetch%20is%20the%20command,changes%20into%20the%20local%20repository.